ulises-jeremias/dotfiles/README.md

 </div>

-Dotfile generator that allows quick configuration of different window managers in multiple OSs.
+Dotfiles generator that allows quick configuration of different window managers in multiple OSs.

 ## How it looks